A Lightweight Method for Tackling Unknown Participation Statistics in Federated Averaging: Additional Setup Details of Experiments

 \subsection{Models}

 All the models include two convolutional layers with a kernel size of $3$, filter size of $32$, and ReLU activation, where each convolutional layer is followed by a max-pool layer.
 The model for the SVHN dataset has two fully connected layers, while the models for the CIFAR-10/100 and CINIC-10 datasets have three fully connected layers.
 All the fully connected layers use ReLU activation, except for the last layer that is connected to softmax output.
 For CIFAR-100 and CINIC-10 datasets, a dropout layer (with dropout probability $p=0.2$) is applied before each fully connected layer.
 We use Kaiming initialization for the weights.
+See the code for further details on model definition (the model class files are located inside the ``\texttt{model/}'' subfolder).